Mordechai Vanunu: 2001

+2004

 In September 2004, Vanunu received the LennonOno Grant for Peace, a peace prize founded by artist and musician Yoko Ono in memory of John Lennon, her late husband.

 In December 2004, he was elected by the students of the University of Glasgow to serve for three years as Rector.
 On 22 April 2005, he was formally installed in the post but could not carry out any of its functions as he was still confined to Israel.
 The Herald newspaper launched a campaign for his release.

+2005

 In 2005 he received the Peace Prize of the Norwegian People (Folkets fredspris).
 Previous recipients of this prize include Vytautas Landsbergis (1991), Alva Myrdal (1982), Mairead Maguire and Betty Williams.
 On 24 February 2010, Nobel Institute Director, Geir Lundestad, announced that for the second year in a row, Mordechai Vanunu had declined the honour of being nominated for the Nobel Peace Prize.

+2009

+In March 2009, after being nominated as a potential recipient of the Nobel Peace Prize, Vanunu wrote to the Nobel Peace Prize Committee in Oslo: